kohesive/elasticsearch-data-import-handler/README.md

 }
 ```

 First you should provide 1 or more `sources`.
-Each source becomes a temporary table in the unified catalog system from which you
+Each source becomes a temporary table in a unified catalog of tables from
-can query.
+which you can query and join together.

-Optionally, you can include preparatory steps in `prepStatements`, usually these are additional derivative temporary tables
+Optionally, you can include preparatory steps in `prepStatements` which are usually additional  temporary tables
-that may be shared by the later import processing.
+that may be shared by the later import steps.
 The `prepStatements` execute in order and **do not** do any date range
 substitution.

 Lastly you specify `importSteps` which are queries that use any of the `sources` and temporary tables created in
-`prepStatements` that feed the results of each query into Elasticsearch.
-These may be complex queries
+`prepStatements`; where the results of each SQL query is pushed into an Elasticsearch index.

 **Tip:** The SQL used is anything available to [Apache Spark SQL](https://docs.databricks.com/spark/latest/spark-sql/index.html)

-#### Let's start with an example,
+### Let's start with an example,
 ...of loading 1 table from MySQL into Elasticsearch:

 ```hocon